Evil3D/Discord-API-Stuffs/README.md

-# Discord-API-Stuffs
+# Discord API Stuffs

 Basically when im bored (which... is alot) i sometimes js do random shi- stuff and look at my network console thing and see what happens so this is basically that (nice..).

-Also this isnt really anything advanced (imo atleast), short tutorial: open up google console (or dev tools idk the official name call it wtv) using Ctrl + Shift + I (incase you didnt know) and go to the network tab (if it doesnt show up press the double arrow to add it) and just do something, like making a channel.
+Also this isnt really anything advanced (imo atleast), short tutorial: open up google console (or dev tools idk the official name, call it wtv) using Ctrl + Shift + I (incase you didnt know) and go to the network tab (if it doesnt show up press the double arrow to add it) and just do something, like making a channel.

+FYI: dont mind the text being red, it's just markdown being mad frfr..

 ### Channels
 ```json